gombadi/dnsseeder/README.md

 Also see the associated utility to display information about [non-standard ip addresses](https://github.com/gombadi/nonstd/)

-> **NOTE:** This repository is under ongoing development and is likely to break over time.
-Use at your own risk.
+> **NOTE:** This repository is under ongoing development.
+Stable releases have been tagged and should be used for production systems.

 ## Installing